andersblehr/andersblehr.github.io/01-resume.md

 ### Fast Search & Transfer (FAST) &sdot; 2005-2008

+I first returned to FAST in 2004 as a hired consultant from Accenture, working on customer projects with FAST's Global Services organisation.
+Then in 2005 I formally rejoined FAST.

 {% capture content %}
 ###### In brief
 * Created collaboration and deployment tools for efficient customer installations of ESP (Enterprise Search Platform)